mautic/documentation/en/plugins/zapier.md

 ### 1. Find Mautic integration

-When you click on _Make a Zap!_ button, search for Mautic.
-You may see some unofficial Mautic integrations there.
-We recommend to use this one.
-It will always be called "Mautic (2.1.0)".
-Of course the version number will change in time.
-The latest version number is available within each changelog at https://github.com/mautic/mautic-zapier/releases.

 If you want some inspiration or speed up the process of creating a Zap use preconfigured Mautic Zap templates:
 <div id="zapier-widget"></div>
 <script src="https://zapier.com/apps/embed/widget.js?services=mautic&html_id=zapier-widget"></script>